nadrino/kotor-walkthrough/kotor/walkthrough/087_Korriban.md

 - Open the Tomb door -> Star Map! -> NOW COMPLETE

-- Loot the Light Saber behind
+- Loot the "Sith" Light Saber behind -> better with no improvement?
 - Go back to the river (SAVE)
     - The Sith are not the only ones who fight and take risks.
     - Are you saying a Jedi couldn't have gotten the lightsaber?